kubeflow/community/wg-manifests/charter.md

 This charter adheres to the conventions, roles and organization management outlined in [wg-governance].

-This charter describes the working mode of the last 5 years as of March 2025:
+This charter describes the working mode / reality / status quo  of the last 5 years as of March 2025.

 ## Scope